-Federal Subsistence Board 1011 East Tudor Road, MS 121 Anchorage, Alaska 99503
+Federal Subsistence Board

+1011 East Tudor Road, MS 121 Anchorage, Alaska 99503

-FOREST SERVICE FISH and WILDLIFE SERVICE BUREAU of LAND MANAGEMENT NATIONAL PARK SERVICE BUREAU of INDIAN AFFAIRS LISA CREEK ZONE ON BARANOF ISLAND IN UNIT 4 IS CLOSED TO THE HARVEST OF MOUNTAIN GOATS TEMPORARY SPECIAL ACTION: FEDERAL SUBSISTENCE BOARD Under authority of: 36 CFR §242.10 and .19 50 CFR §100.10 and .19 Temporary Special Action No: 13-MG-03-22 Issued at: Sitka Alaska, August 18, 2022 Effective Date: 11:59 p.m.
-Friday, August 19, 2022 Expiration Date: 11:59 p.m.
-Saturday, December 31, 2022 unless superseded by subsequent special action EXPLANATION:
+FOREST SERVICE

+FISH and WILDLIFE SERVICE BUREAU of LAND MANAGEMENT NATIONAL PARK SERVICE BUREAU of INDIAN AFFAIRS

+SOUTH BARANOF ZONE ON BARANOF ISLAND IN UNIT 4 IS CLOSED TO THE HARVEST OF MOUNTAIN GOATS

+TEMPORARY SPECIAL ACTION: FEDERAL SUBSISTENCE BOARD

+Under authority of: 36 CFR §242.10 and .19

+50 CFR §100.10 and .19

+Temporary Special Action No: 13-MG-02-22

+Issued at: Sitka Alaska, July 27, 2022

+Effective Date: 11:59 p.m.
+Sunday, July 31, 2022

+Expiration Date: 11:59 p.m.
+Saturday, December 31, 2022 unless superseded by subsequent

+special action

+EXPLANATION:

-This Temporary Special Action closes the Lisa Creek Zone on Baranof Island near Sitka, Alaska to the harvest of mountain goats.
-REGULATION: 36 CFR §242.26(n)(4) and 50 CFR §100.26(n)(4) are amended to read: Unit 4 - Mountain Goat 1 goat by State registration permit only.
+This Temporary Special Action closes the South Baranof Zone on Baranof Island near Sitka, Alaska to the harvest of mountain goats.

+REGULATION: 36 CFR §242.26(n)(4) and 50 CFR §100.26(n)(4) are amended to read:

+Unit 4 - Mountain Goat

+1 goat by State registration permit only.

 Aug.
 1 - Dec.
+31

-31 South Baranof - Drainages south of Gut Bay and the east branch ofClosedGreat Arm Whale Bay and their respective inlet streams; and north ofthe divide between Larch Bay and Port Conclusion.
-Lisa Creek - Drainages north of Katlian Bay, west of Coxe River, east of Nakwasina Sound and south of Nakwasina River downstream of Cold Storage Lake pass, but excluding the Lisianski Peninsula.
-August 18, 2022 Federal Subsistence Board by delegation to /s/Eric Garner Eric Garner District Ranger Sitka Ranger District JUSTIFICATION:
+South Baranof - Drainages south of Gut Bay and the east branch of Great Arm Whale Bay and their respective inlet streams; and north of the divide between Larch Bay and Port Conclusion.

-Based on aerial surveys, historical harvest and vulnerability to harvest, biologists have set a maximum guideline harvest objective of two male goats or one female goat in the Lisa Creek Zone.
-As of Wednesday August 17th, one female goat has been harvested.
-Further mountain goat harvest in this zone would have negative effects to the long-term conservation of the mountain goat subpopulation and could lead to decreased hunting opportunity.
+Closed

+Federal Subsistence Board by delegation to /s/Eric Garner

+Eric Garner

+District Ranger

+Sitka Ranger District

+July 27, 2022

+JUSTIFICATION:

 Data from collared goats near Sitka documented that goats have high fidelity to small home ranges and are slow to recolonize vacant habitat.
 That finding combined with high localized harvest in more accessible areas led managers to develop an updated management strategy for mountain goats on Baranof Island beginning with the 2017 season.
 Baranof Island was divided into 34 small hunt zones.
 Dividing Baranof Island into more zones allows biologists to manage at the subpopulation level, affording hunters more opportunities and reducing the possibility of localized overharvest.
 Under the previous management strategy, quotas were based on larger geographical areas, which sometimes included several subpopulations.
 The quota for a large zone could be reached after several goats were taken from a single access point.
 That resulted in the large area being closed while additional harvest opportunity remained in more remote portions of that larger zone.
 This new strategy of subdividing large zones is providing more opportunity for hunters by allowing more remote zones to stay open after zones with easier access close.
+Based on aerial surveys, the South Baranof zone has historically had population levels too low to have a sustainable harvest.
+Managers will re-assess and make in-season adjustments to quotas and zone closures when updated surveys are conducted in September.
 A public hearing to discuss the 2022 Baranof Island mountain goat management strategy was held on July 25, 2022 in Sitka, Alaska.
-Members of the public who attended were supportive of conserving mountain goats on Baranof Island through closures guided by the management strategy.
 The 2022 strategy is similar to the 2021 strategy with distinct male and female guideline harvest levels by zone.
 Female harvest is more restrictive than male harvest when applied to the guideline harvest levels.
 As the guideline harvest levels in each of the zones are reached, those zones will be closed to mountain goat harvest.
 The remainder of Baranof Island will remain open for goat hunting unless closed by past or future special action.
 Future special actions may also be issued to reopen zones if it is determined that those subpopulations could withstand harvest.
 DISTRIBUTION: